Wild animals

 Several species are known as dumbo octopuses, all of which can be found in the genus Grimpoteuthis.
 They are characterized by having two extensions on the mantle similar to ears, like those of the Disney elephant also named Dumbo.
 They are not, in fact, ears, but fins which the dumbo octopus use to swim.

 These types of octopus live at great depths of between 3,000 to 4,000 meters.
 They feed on invertebrates and swallow their prey whole.
 This is unlike other octopuses that have a radula to gnaw at their prey.
-They belong to a larger group known as umbrella octopuses.
-They make up the family Opisthoteuthidae.
+They belong to a larger group known as umbrella octopuses, which make up the family Opisthoteuthidae.
 These are characterized by the fact they have skin that joins their arms, making them look like an umbrella.
+Their ability to thrive in the deep sea highlights their unique adaptations to extreme pressure and darkness.

 Different Types of Octopus Species - Dumbo octopus (Grimpoteuthis spp.)